codeadamca/challenges/reverse.markdown

 ### Possible Approach

 1. Create a function with one parameter.
-Have the function console.log() the input.
+Have the function `console.log()` the input.
-2. Define an empty string variable called reverse to store the reversed string.
+2. Define an empty string variable called `reverse` to store the reversed string.
-3. Use a loop to iterate through each character.
+3. Use a `for` loop to iterate through each character.
-4. Append each character to the beginning of the reverse variable.
+4. Append each character to the beginning of the `reverse` variable.
-5. Return the contents of the reverse variable.
+5. Return the contents of the `reverse` variable.

 ---